Cameron Bailey: Biography

 Born in London, England to parents from Barbados, he spent his early childhood in St. James, Barbados, before moving to Canada with his family at the age of eight.
 Educated at the University of Western Ontario, he worked as a film reviewer for Now, Canada AM, CBC Radio One, Take One and other publications before joining the Toronto International Film Festival as a programmer.

 He also co-wrote the screenplay for the 1997 film The Planet of Junior Brown with Clement Virgo, and wrote and directed the short film Hotel Saudade.

 In 2012, Bailey was named artistic director of the Toronto International Film Festival.

 He participated in the 2015 edition of Canada Reads, where he advocated for Kim Thúy's novel Ru.
 Ru ultimately won the competition.

 In 2018, Bailey was promoted to the newly created position of artistic director and co-head of the Toronto International Film Festival.
 In 2021, following the resignation of co-head Joana Vicente, Bailey was named the festival's executive director.

-On November 30, 2021, Bailey was made the Chief Executive Officer of TIFF after a 25 year career with the festival.
+On November 30, 2021, Bailey was appointed the Chief Executive Officer of TIFF after a 25 year career with the festival.

 In 2024, he was named as a recipient of the Black Legacy Awards for distinguished cultural achievements by Black Canadians.

 Controversy

-In August 2025, TIFF withdrew its invitation for Barry Avrich's documentary The Road Between Us: The Ultimate Rescue, which chronicles Israeli Major General Noam Tibon's efforts during the 7 October 2023 Hamas attacks to save his son Amir and family who were holed up in their safe room on Kibbutz Nahal Oz while Hamas terrorists were killing their neighbors.
+In August 2025, TIFF withdrew its invitation for Barry Avrich's documentary The Road Between Us: The Ultimate Rescue, which chronicles Israeli Major General Noam Tibon's efforts during the 7 October 2023 Hamas attacks to save his son Amir and family who were holed up in their safe room on Kibbutz Nahal Oz while Hamas terrorists were killing their neighbours.

-TIFF stated that the filmmakers had not met its "general requirements for inclusion," specifically legal clearance of all footage—including sensitive material recorded and livestreamed by Hamas militants—which the festival said posed legal and security risks.
+TIFF stated that the filmmakers had not met its "general requirements for inclusion," specifically legal clearance of all footage, including sensitive material recorded and livestreamed by Hamas militants, which the festival said posed legal and security risks.
 In response, filmmakers accused TIFF of censorship; some critics characterized the decision as politically motivated.
 Bailey said it was "unequivocally false" the film was being censored.
 The film was reinvited to the festival as an official selection.

 The film won the TIFF People's Choice Award, Documentary.